pigpenguin/dotfiles/README.md

   * **power-menu** opens a rofi menu with power options.
 Currently can make the computer sleep, hibernate, reboot, and power off.
 Will add locking soon, and maybe a confirmation prompt?
+  * **screenshot-selection** using [maim](https://github.com/naelstrof/maim) takes a screenshot of a user defined area and copies it to the clipboard for use.
   * **set-wallpaper** sets the wallpaper on the specified monitor, generates a colorscheme from it, then updates everything to use said colorscheme.
 Wallpaper setting done by [nitrogen](https://github.com/l3ib/nitrogen) for nice dual monitor support,